oceanprotocol/docs/content/concepts/fees.md

 Ocean's smart contracts collect **Ocean Community fees** during swap and order operations.
 These fees are reinvested in community projects via OceanDAO and other initiatives.

-For swaps involving approved base tokens like OCEAN and H2O, the Ocean Community swap fee is 15.0%.
-For swaps involving other base tokens, the Ocean Community swap fee is 0.2%.
+The Ocean Community swap fee is 15.0% for all tokens.
 The Ocean Community order fee is 0.03 DT per order operation.

 These fees can be updated by the Ocean Protocol Foundation.